Can colleges meet Gen Alpha’s expectations? It’s time to rethink your marketing strategy.

 A Digital-First Generation with High Expectations

-As the first generation to grow up entirely immersed in the digital world, Generation Alpha’s relationship with technology is central to their college search process.
+As the first generation to grow up entirely immersed in the digital world, Gen Alpha’s relationship with technology is central to their college search process.
 Dr. Carrie Phillips, chief communications and marketing officer at the University of Arkansas at Little Rock and regular Volt contributor, noted that the generation is “very much digital-first,” preferring to gather information and handle most tasks online while relying heavily on digital communities and peer networks for guidance.

 Their early exposure to technology, combined with the effects of the COVID-19 pandemic, has shaped their expectations.
 Phillips highlighted how this generation’s childhood, marked by remote learning and digital interactions, differs from previous generations.
 As a result, these students are more comfortable with video communication and online learning, which influences how they approach the college search.